miaraghavan/EPIC-Data-Challenge/README.md

 ## Description:
 This repository is the submission of our team to the EPIC-Data-Challenge 2019.
 We have two working code submissions:
- * **Work_Submission_Final.ipynb**: Includes Python Analysis for Topic Clustering (LSA), Exploratory Data Analysis and Data Segmentation
+ * **Report_Methodology_Work_Submission.ipynb**: Includes Python Analysis for Topic Clustering (LSA), Exploratory Data Analysis and Data Segmentation.
+Ideally run through Jupyter Notebook.
  * **R Scripts**: In the r_Analytics folder, it has the relevant scripts for the Decision Tree Classifier and Poisson Regression.
+Ideally run through RStudio.

 ## Metadata:
 1. articles_final.csv: